hgamboa/nova-adv-inst/LP5-log.md

 ## Goal 1 - Setup a server to plot the data in via a web page

-We will setup a server on raspberry py to bot serve webpages and send data via a websocket.
+We will setup a server on raspberry pi to bot serve webpages and send data via a websocket.

 A websocket is a comunication protocol enabling fast bidirectional comunication between a server and a/multiple client/s.